aarontgrogg/NoLoJS/_components/parallax/perspective/index.md

 ---

 # Parallax - Perspective
-Create parallax animation as the user scrolls, all CSS, no JS required.
+Create parallax animation as the user scrolls, via CSS `perspective`, `transform-style` and `transform` only, no JS required.